AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 * Reusable
 * Include embedded reference documentation
 * Include embedded tests
-* Bottom-up design to ensure these principles are applied to every element and component
+* Bottom-up design to ensure that these principles are applied to every element and component

-For a further overview of the touch-enabled UI structure, see the article [Structure of the AEM Touch-Enabled UI](/help/sites-developing/touch-ui-structure.md).
+For a further overview of the touch-enabled UI structure, see [Structure of the AEM Touch-Enabled UI](/help/sites-developing/touch-ui-structure.md).

 ## AEM Technology Stack {#aem-technology-stack}

-AEM uses the Granite platform as a base and the Granite platform includes, amongst other things, the Java Content Repository.
+AEM uses the Granite platform as a base and the Granite platform includes, among other things, the Java&trade; Content Repository.

 ![chlimage_1-80](assets/chlimage_1-80.png)